Unraveling The Untold Truths Of The Aubriegh Wyatt Case

 Education law is the body of law that governs the public education system in the United States.
 It includes laws that set standards for public schools, laws that protect the rights of students and teachers, and laws that provide funding for public education.

-• The Individuals with Disabilities Education Act (IDEA)
+- The Individuals with Disabilities Education Act (IDEA)

 IDEA is the most important federal law that governs the education of students with disabilities.
-IDEA requires schools to provide a free and appropriate public education to all students with disabilities, regardless of the severity of their disability.
+IDEA requires schools to provide a free and appropriate public education to all students with disabilities, regardless of the severity of their disability. - The Americans with Disabilities Act (ADA)

 The ADA is a civil rights law that prohibits discrimination against people with disabilities in all areas of public life, including education.
-The ADA requires schools to make reasonable accommodations for students with disabilities.
+The ADA requires schools to make reasonable accommodations for students with disabilities. - The Rehabilitation Act of 1973

 The Rehabilitation Act is a civil rights law that prohibits discrimination against people with disabilities in employment, housing, transportation, and other areas of public life.
-The Rehabilitation Act also requires schools to provide vocational rehabilitation services to students with disabilities.
+The Rehabilitation Act also requires schools to provide vocational rehabilitation services to students with disabilities. - The Every Student Succeeds Act (ESSA)

 ESSA is the most recent federal law that governs the education of students in the United States.
 ESSA replaced No Child Left Behind and made significant changes to the way that schools are funded and held accountable for student achievement.